sajjadGG/book-python/dragon/adr-damage-make.rst

 >>> hero.wound(dragon.hit())

 * Bad: readability
+* Bad: requires knowledge of API
+* Bad: this is responsibility of a controller

 Option 7
 --------
 >>> dragon.get_damage()

+* Good: readability
+* Good: easy to add validation if needed
 * Bad: name ``get_damage()`` indicate a getter of ``damage`` field